Reading Time: 9 minutes

 Which credit scores should you use?

-There are many choices of credit reporting providers and service companies.
-The most popular consumer reports you may have heard of are Equifax, Experian, FICO, and TransUnion.
+There are many consumer credit reporting companies and specialty companies.
+A few of the most popular consumer reports you may have used come from Equifax, Experian, FICO, and TransUnion.

 We use FICO scores.
 Here’s why!